terminal0gr/HTKMiner/README.md

 Implementation of HTKMiner and HTKnegFIN algorithms

 For more details please refer to:
-Efficient techniques for retrieving top-K Frequent itemsets Corresponding author: Malliaridis Konstantinos
+Efficient techniques for retrieving top-K frequent itemsets Corresponding author: Malliaridis Konstantinos

 Abstract